WhateverMars/random_string_generator/README.md

 ## randStringGenerator.html and randStringGenerator.js

 This is functionally the same as rand_str_gen.py but in javascript.
 The html page allows the user to input the desired length of string and then it returns a randomly generated string below the input.
-It also allows the user to tick a box to include spaces in the outputted string to effectively give a paragraph out put.
+It also allows the user to tick a box to include spaces in the outputted string to effectively give a paragraph output.
 The chance of a char being a space is 1 in 6.